basho/basho_docs/source/languages/en/riak/intro-v20.md

 ## Simplified Configuration Management

 In older versions of Riak, a Riak node's configuration was determined by two separate files: `app.config` and `vm.args`.
-In Riak 2.0, you have the option of either continuing to use these files (in case you're upgrading) or to manage configuration through a single `riak.conf` file in which parameters are set using the following syntax:
+In Riak 2.0, you have the option of either continuing to use these files, which can be useful if you're upgrading to 2.0, or to manage configuration through a single `riak.conf` file in which parameters are set using the following syntax:

 ```riakconf
 parameter.sub-parameter = setting
 ```

-Based on Basho's [Cuttlefish](https://github.com/basho/cuttlefish) project, the new system is both simpler, leaving behind the Erlang syntax required in `app.config`, and more comprehensive, with a wide range of new configuration options specific to version 2.0.
+Based on Basho's [Cuttlefish](https://github.com/basho/cuttlefish) project, the new system is much simpler, leaving behind the Erlang syntax required in `app.config`.

 <div class="note">
 <div class="title">Note</div>